 The most common male infertility factors are a result of the man has too few (oligospermia) or no sperm (azoospermia), and malformed sperm cells.
 Rarely, infertility in men can be caused by a genetic disease.
 The first test done when a couple has difficulties getting pregnant is a sperm count.
 35% of infertility cases are due to male factors such as an abnormal sperm count (for example, oligospermia or not enough sperm, increased semen viscosity, decreased sperm motility, or decreased semen volume) which makes this test the first and easiest to do.

+There are many different signs and symptoms of female infertility, though the main symptom is the inability to get pregnant after having tried for some time.
 The number one factor in women's infertility is an ovulation disorder, either there is no ovulation (anovulation) or the eggs are of not good enough quality.
 Other causes of female infertility include blocked fallopian tubes, which can occur when a woman has had pelvic inflammatory disease (PID) or endometriosis.
 A woman's age is a major factor because the number and quality of the eggs decline as a woman gets older starting at age 30.

 About 25% of cases of infertility are due to ovulation problems such as anovulation and polycystic ovary syndrome (PCOS).